Is there any connection between breast implants and cancer? And if so, how serious is the risk?

 Answers from Sandhya Pruthi, M.D.

 If you have breast implants, the new findings aren't a call to change your treatment plan or to have your breast implants removed.
-Remember, the possibility of ALCL is remote.
-While research continues, visit your doctor for routine medical care, and report any signs or symptoms — such as swelling, lumps or pain — promptly.
+Remember, the possibility of BIA-ALCL is very remote and the cure rate of this rare malignancy is high — roughly 90 percent.
+While research continues, visit your doctor for routine medical care, and report any signs or symptoms — such as new breast swelling, lumps, pain or changes in breast shape — promptly.

-- Questions and answers about anaplastic large cell lymphoma (ALCL).
-U.S. Food and Drug Administration. http://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/ucm241086.htm.
-Accessed May 7, 2012.
+- Questions and answers about breast-implant associated anaplastic large cell lymphoma (BIA-ALCL).
+U.S. Food and Drug Administration. https://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/ucm241086.htm.
+Accessed April 14, 2017.